Ten0TenZero Project

 Intentional hydration (not perfection — attention).

-Why?
 Because hydration supports muscle function, joint/tendon health, recovery, and energy.
 Dehydration makes runs feel harder, increases cramping risk, and can turn normal soreness into unnecessary pain.

-Rule: If you wait... you're too late.
+If you wait... you're too late.
 Don't wait until you are thirsty to hydrate.

 Pick your start and race dates today and put them in your calendar.

 Important: This is a progressive program.
 Each week stacks on the last.
+Consistency isn’t a bonus, it’s the requirement.

 If you’re not currently running (or it’s been a long time), here’s your Week 0 mission: